barbarer/py4e-int/_sources/lists/WriteCode.rst

         .. tab:: Question

-            Sum all the elements in a list up to but not including the first even number.
+            Sum all the elements in the list ``lst`` up to but not including the first even number.

             .. activecode:: list_writeSumq